How to Attract Birds Into Your Garden: Food, Shelter & Water tips

 Native Hawthorn

 Our native Hawthorn is a deciduous, flowering large shrub or tree commonly used for hedging.
 It supports an extensive number of insects providing food for blackbirds, thrushes, greenfinches and more.
 Its dense branches and leaves provide roosting for wrens, robins, blackbirds, song thrushes and hibernation for small mammals.
-Its size can be controlled by pruning, and it makes an ideal hedge or part of a shrub collection.
+Pruning can control hawthorns, and it makes an ideal hedge or part of a shrub collection.
 It is one of the best shrubs for attracting birds into your garden.

 Cotoneaster